-Leverage Integrated Business Model

-Provide our customers with a "one-stop" solution to our customers' varied equipment needs and cross-sell our services to expand and deepen our customer relationships.
+Leverage Integrated Business Model Provide our customers with a "one-stop" solution to our customers' varied equipment needs and cross-sell our services to expand and deepen our customer relationships.
 Manage Rental Equipment Life Cycle Actively manage the size, quality, age and composition of our rental fleet employing a "cradle through the grave" approach which allows us to purchase our rental equipment at competitive prices, optimally utilize our fleet, cost-effectively maintain our equipment quality and maximize equipment value.

-Grow Parts and Services Operations

-- Our parts and service operations are keystones of our integrated equipment services platform and provide a relatively stable high-margin revenue source. - This business helps us develop strong, on-going customer relationships, attract new customers and maintain a high-quality rental fleet.

-Enter Carefully Selected New Markets

-Intend to continue our strategy of selectively expanding our network to solidify our presence in attractive regions where we operate.
+Grow Parts and Services Operations Our parts and service operations are keystones of our integrated equipment services platform and provide a relatively stable high-margin revenue source.
+This business helps us develop strong, on-going customer relationships, attract new customers and maintain a high-quality rental fleet.
+Enter Carefully Selected New Markets Intend to continue our strategy of selectively expanding our network to solidify our presence in attractive regions where we operate.

-Regional Map and Greenfield Expansion
+LTM Revenue and Gross Profit By Region (Q1 2016)

+End Markets - Oil & Gas Exposure (Q1 2016)

-- ▶ Total revenue exposure to oil & gas was ~4% in Q2 16. - Ongoing weakness in O&G markets continues to have a significant impact on new crane demand; visibility remains limited. - ► Majority of our O&G exposure is in Gulf Coast region at 75% of total ~4% exposure. - Texas alone is more than half of Gulf Coast O&G exposure. - ▶ 91% of total revenue in Texas is tied to non-residential construction activity; time utilization in 4 Texas stores with heavy oil and gas markets averaged 68.5% during 2Q on a combined basis. - ► Fleet is 100% transferrable between end markets.
+- Total revenue exposure to oil & gas was ~5% in Q1 16. - Weakness in O&G markets has significantly impacted new crane demand; visibility remains limited. - Fleet is 100% transferrable between end markets.
 No fleet type is specialized for application in O&G industry.

-Oil & Gas Accounts for ~4% of Total Revenue in Q2 2016
+Oil & Gas Accounts for ~5% of Total Revenue in Q1 2016